 Alcoholic beverage control; certain licensees to provide information to consumer while on the premises of licensed retailers.
-Allows any winery, farm winery, or wine wholesaler licensee to provide to adult customers of licensed retail establishments information about wine being consumed on such premises.
-01/06/14 Senate: Prefiled and ordered printed; offered 01/08/14 14100724D 01/06/14 Senate: Referred to Committee on Rehabilitation and Social Services 01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) (13-Y 0-N) Notes: City position: support SB 320 Paper and plastic bags, disposable; localities in Planning District 8 authorized to impose.
+Allows a winery or wine wholesaler to provide to customers of licensed retail establishments information about wine being consumed on such premises.
+01/06/14 Senate: Referred to Committee on Rehabilitation and Social Services 01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) Notes: City position: support SB 320 Paper and plastic bags, disposable; localities in Planning District 8 can impose tax.
 Patron: Ebbin Summary as introduced:

 Local paper and plastic bag tax.
-Authorizes localities in Planning District 8 by ordinance to impose a tax on disposable paper bags and disposable plastic bags.
-Revenues from the local tax would be collected by the Tax Commissioner and distributed monthly to the county or city imposing the tax.
-The bill requires each county or city adopting an ordinance to impose the tax to provide a certified copy of the ordinance to the Tax Commissioner at least six months prior to the date the tax is to become effective.
-01/06/14 Senate: Prefiled and ordered printed; offered 01/08/14 14103114D 01/06/14 Senate: Referred to Committee on Finance 01/14/14 Senate: Impact statement from TAX (SB320) 01/21/14 Senate: Passed by indefinitely in Finance (14-Y 1-N) 01/21/14 Senate: Committee substitute printed to Web only 14104048D-S1 Notes: City position: support SB 321 Charter; City of Alexandria.
+Authorizes localities in Planning District 8 to impose a tax on disposable paper bags and disposable plastic bags.
+Revenues from the local tax would be collected by the Tax Commissioner and distributed to the county or city imposing the tax.
+01/06/14 Senate: Referred to Committee on Finance 01/21/14 Senate: Passed by indefinitely in Finance (14-Y 1-N) Notes: City position: support SB 321 Charter; City of Alexandria.